 Restore mode can be toggled on and off.
-When toggled on, it shows deleted logs and calibrations, grayed out in the "Display Log" and "O2 Cal.
-History" sub-menus.
-While in restore mode, these records can be restored.
+When toggled on, it shows deleted logs, grayed out in the "Display Log" submenu.
+These dives can be restored to the Dive Log.

 The Delete All Logs option is also changed to Restore All Logs when Restore mode is enabled.